wallberg/blog/_drafts/review-evolution-20.md

 - The code is written in the alphabet of DNA nucleotides (A, C, G, or T)

-- The alphabet is used to create words composed of three nucleotides, called codons
+- This alphabet is used to create words composed of three nucleotides, called codons

 - Each codon is an instruction to build one amino acid from specific elements